 \section{\texorpdfstring{$p$}{Lg}-adic \texorpdfstring{$L$}{Lg}-function of non-cuspidal base change Bianchi modular forms}

-Throughout this section, suppose $p$ splits in $K$ as $\gp\overline{\gp}$ with $\gp$ being the prime corresponding to the embedding $\iota_p$ from section \ref{notations}.
+Throughout this section, suppose $p$ splits in $K$ as $\gp\overline{\gp}$ with $\gp$ being the prime corresponding to the embedding $\iota_p$ from Section \ref{notations}.

-For non-cuspidal base change Bianchi modular forms, we can deepen the construction of $p$-adic $L$-functions.
-More precisely, let $\mathcal{F}$ be such a form, we can prove algebraicity of the critical $L$-values of $\mathcal{F}$ through the existence of a complex period, likewise, we can attach a complex partial Bianchi modular symbol to $\mathcal{F}$ and view it $p$-adically without using an isomorphism between $\mathbb{C}$ and $\overline{\mathbb{Q}}_p$.
-Additionally, we factor the $p$-adic $L$-function of $\mathcal{F}$ as a product of two Katz $p$-adic $L$-functions.
+In this section, we prove algebraicity of the critical $L$-values of a non-cuspidal base change Bianchi modular form $\mathcal{F}$, we attach a complex partial Bianchi modular symbol to $\mathcal{F}$ and view it $p$-adically without using an isomorphism between $\mathbb{C}$ and $\overline{\mathbb{Q}}_p$.
+Furthermore, we factor the $p$-adic $L$-function of $\mathcal{F}$ as a product of two Katz $p$-adic $L$-functions.